intuition-dev/intuDocs/managers/slides.md

 >_Write once, run anywhere_

-- We leverage unified codebases in Web and Mobile apps for bringing together faster development and reduced maintenance costs.
+- We leverage unified codebases in Web and Mobile apps for bringing together quicker development and reduced maintenance costs.
 While also ==**combining the best**== of both worlds.

 - This allows us to offer a ==**tailored unified experience**== and **platform-agnostic** experience for all users.